Recent APD report finds issues in controlling use-of-force, disciplinary systems

 ALBUQUERQUE, N.M.
-(KRQE) – A new scathing report by the Independent Monitor, calling out Albuquerque Police Department‘s reform efforts.
+(KRQE) – A new scathing report by the Independent Monitor is calling out the Albuquerque Police Department‘s reform efforts.
 While the report said APD has made some progress, there are other areas they still need to work on.

 Story continues below